zhengli97/DM-KD/README.md

 2. Download the true ImageNet validation dataset and put them into the `true_dataset` folder.
 Then unzip the dataset in the current folder.
 You can download the true ImageNet-1K dataset using our links: [[Baidu Yun]](https://pan.baidu.com/s/1iKkeyio7YFQUElA3KSE3YA?pwd=aflb)

-3. Download the pretrained teacher models and put them into the
+3. Download the pretrained teacher models and put them into the `save/models`` folder.

 | Teacher models | Download |
 |:---------------:|:-----------------:|